emrysr/site-sync/README.md

 > This will overwrite databases and files. you will loose work if you're not careful.
 > Take backups before using my shonky code please!!

-## Install (example files below)
-1. Clone this repo
-2. Create an entry in your ~/.ssh/config file to handle the SSH connection. *Ensure your public key is on the server*
-3. Save you mysql connection settings in a .cnf style file
-4. Save the settings.sample.conf as settings.conf
-5. Edit the settings.conf file to match your settings
-6. BACKUP FIRST!!!
-7. Run the desired script. eg. ./STAGING-to-DEV
-8. Press Y to continue or N to cancel
-9. Wait for "Done" message.

 ## Three bash scripts:
 Run any of these to sync the way described.
 - STAGING-to-DEV - overwrites dev with staging